 Natural Hazards Management Strategy

-Our region is an outstanding place to work, play and live.
-The forces that have helped shape this natural beauty also create natural hazards that affect all of us.
+The Wellington region is an outstanding place to live, work and play.
+The dynamic forces that shaped the natural beauty of our region also cause natural hazards that affect all our communities.

 The Natural Hazards Management Strategy is road map for council cooperation to deliver efficiency in hazards research and planning, and greater consistency in the way we manage natural hazards.

 The Natural Hazards Management Strategy addresses challenges such as sea level rise, coastal erosion and liquefaction.
 The strategy which feeds into city, district and regional plans, long term plans and asset management plans.